matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **Compressing Files To Save Space**

-- `gzip` - Compress files.
+- `gzip`: Compress files.
-- `gunzip` - Uncompress files.
+- `gunzip`: Uncompress files.
-- `gzcat` - Concatenates compressed files.
+- `gzcat`: Concatenates compressed files.
-- `zcat` - Concatenates compressed files.
+- `zcat`: Concatenates compressed files.

 **Disk Usage**

-- `du` - Estimates file usage.
+- `du`: Estimates file usage.
-- `du -k` - Display sizes in Kilobytes.
+- `du -k`: Display sizes in Kilobytes.
-- `du -h` - Display sizes in human readable format.
+- `du -h`: Display sizes in human readable format.

 **Wildcards**

-- A character or string used for pattern matching.
+- A character or string used for a pattern matching.
-- Globbing expands the wildcard pattern into a list of files and/or directories. (paths)
+- Globbing expands the wildcard pattern into a list of files and/or directories.
 - Wildcards can be used with most commands:
     - `ls`
     - `rm`
     - `cp`
-- `*` - matches zero or more characters:
+- `*`: Matches zero or more characters:
     - `*.txt`
     - `a*`
     - `a*.txt`
-- `?` - matches exactly one character:
+- `?`: Matches exactly one character:
     - `?.txt`
     - `a?`
     - `a?.txt`
-- `[]` - A character class:
+- `[]`: A character class:
     - Matches any of the characters included between the brackets.
 Matches exactly one character.
     - `[eaiou]`
     - `ca[nt]`:
         - `can, cat, candy, catch`
-- `[!]` - Matches any of the characters NOT included between the brackets.
+- `[!]`: Matches any of the characters NOT included between the brackets.
 Matches exactly one character.
     - `[!aeiou]*`
         - baseball (first character in not a, e, i, o or u)
         - `cricket`
 - Use two characters separated by a hyphen to create a range in a character class.
-- `[a-g]*` - Matches all files that start with `a, b, c, d, e, f or g`.
+- `[a-g]*`: Matches all files that start with `a, b, c, d, e, f or g`.
-- `[3-6]*` - Matches all files that start with `3,4,5 or 6`.
+- `[3-6]*`: Matches all files that start with `3,4,5 or 6`.

 **Named Character Classes**